HazekiahWon/HazekiahWon.github.io/_posts/2019-02-01-module-package.md

 of programs.

 ## Module
-As said, Module is a '.py' file wherein classes and functions towards identical functionality are written.
+As said, Module is a '.py' file wherein classes and functions are written towards identical functionality .

-### import modules
+### Importing modules
 Global variables is defined in the context of `namespace`.
 This is in essence a symbol table.
 Every module has its own global symbol table, in which all the names are recorded -- classes, functions and variables names.